Hilbert schemes, commuting matrices, and hyperk\"ahler geometry: Hilbert schemes of points in and commuting matrices

-and its open subset $M_n^{\rm reg}$ consisting of those $(A,B)\in M_n^0$ for which $\cx[A,B]$ is conjugate to its image in $\Mat_{n\times n}(\cx)$ under the regular representation.
-We have: \begin{proposition} $(\cx^2)^{[n]}$ is the geometric quotient of $M_n^{\rm reg}$ by $GL(n,\cx)$. \end{proposition} \begin{proof} It is the matter of checking the conditions that a geometric quotient has to satisfy \cite[Def.
+\begin{proposition} $(\cx^2)^{[n]}$ is the geometric quotient of $M_n^{\rm reg}$ by $GL(n,\cx)$. \end{proposition} \begin{proof} It is the matter of checking the conditions that a geometric quotient has to satisfy \cite[Def.
 0.6]{MFK}.
 The only one which perhaps requires an argument is that the structure sheaf of $(\cx^2)^{[n]}$ is equal to the $GL(n,\cx)$-invariant part of the structure sheaf of $M_n^{\rm reg}$.
 Nakajima \cite{Nak} shows that the Hilbert scheme of $n$ points in $\cx^2$ is isomorphic to the geometric quotient of the (smooth) variety

 by the (free) action of $GL(n,\cx)$.
 Hence $\sO_{(\cx^2)^{[n]}}=(\sO_{\tilde H_n})^{GL(n,\cx)}$.